 The sixth sense of our dog

-Despite belonging to a different species, they can often understand us better than humans.
+Despite belonging to a different species, dogs can often understand us better than humans.
 It is precisely the sixth sense and empathy that make dogs so beloved.
 What are their superpowers?
+Numerous situations in which these animals show that they have realised that a specific event is about to occur.

-The most classic one?
-The return home of a family member: when they enter, Fido is already at the door, ready to give them a treat.
+The most classic one is the return home of a family member: when they enter, Fido is already at the door, ready to give them a treat.
+Science has shown that dogs can even tell if someone is ill, so it is no coincidence that their input is used in diagnostic pathways.

+It is all thanks to Fido’s incredible sense of smell, which can detect an odour released in certain types of cancer and diabetes.
 Dogs know when it rains.
 Does Fido’s ability also include predicting the arrival of a thunderstorm?
 First, let’s find out if dogs know when it will rain.

 Do dogs know when it is going to rain?